DownloadTicketService/dl/README.rst

 required, using the appropriate variables ''$dbUser/$dbPassword'' is preferred instead of embedding the values in the DSN string.

-The provided SQL script ``include/scripts/sqlite.sql``, despite the name, currently contains ANSI SQL only and can be used on most database systems to initialize the required tables.
+The directory ``include/scripts/db/`` provides SQL initialization scripts for SQLite, MySQL and PostgreSQL.

 Upgrading from DL <= 0.3